How to Survive a Writing Workshop

 Oftentimes when you’re reviewing your feedback, people will point out things you were already insecure about.
 You’ll know you struggled to describe old Mrs. Willoughby’s pond, or that your ending felt a little too flat, or that the dialogue seemed a little off on page 3, and someone will inevitably wave these things in front of your face.
 If a reader pokes at these wounds, take note.
 This will help you recognize when your natural writerly instincts are correct.

 5. Also consider what doesn’t ring true

 The feedback you receive will likely contain a lot of personal preference and opinion.
 That’s fine and worth considering, but should hold less weight than more concrete advice about plot and mechanics.
-If you write a horror story and someone tells you to omit the squirm-inducing scene with the blood because they don’t like horror, you should probably chalk that up to mere personal taste.
+If you write a horror story and someone tells you to omit the squirm-inducing scene with the bloody worms because they don’t like horror, you should probably chalk that up to mere personal taste.

 Once you gather the most important points from the sea of voices, it’s time for another revision.
 Even if you receive a surge of negative feedback, your story can still be saved.
 That’s the beauty of writing and revising.